sanette/rename_by_content/README.md

 # rename_by_content (RBC)
 _Automatically rename files and reorganize them by looking at their contents._

-RBC is a python script that can be used to automaticall guess (hopefully) useful names and dates for files.
+RBC is a Python script that can be used to automaticall guess (hopefully) useful names and dates for files.
 It was written to recover thousands of files that were deleted by mistake and partially recovered by the excellent tool